 The Goldsboro Fire Department (GFD) strives to meet and or exceed all local, state, federal, and professional standards.
-The recent addition of a part-time inspector has allowed the Fire Marshal to focus on fire cause determination.
+In FY 21-22, the GFD plans to transition the part-time inspector position to full time.
+This will allow the Fire Marshal to focus on fire cause determination.
 Additional funding has been obtained that will allow for entry and advanced level training.
 The ability or inability to determine fire cause can assist in determining if additional personnel, training, and or public education programming is needed.

 The GFD defines the targets and reports all call and response information into a National Fire Incident Response System (NFIRS) compliant records management system (FireHouse) for analysis on a monthly basis.